 Transferring to another social housing provider

-RGI tenants and co-op members who are not overhoused and want to transfer to a project operated by a different housing provider are placed on the centralized waiting list according to the date they applied for the transfer.
-These households should apply through their current housing provider.

-update: Transferring to another social housing provider

 RGI tenants and co-op members who are not overhoused and want to transfer to a project operated by a different housing provider are placed on the waiting list according to the date they applied for the transfer.